sendgrid/docs/source/User_Guide/Legacy_Newsletter/Migration_Tutorials/api_migration.md

   show: true
 ---
 {% warning %}
+Legacy Newsletter is now retired.
-The ability to retrieve data such as lists, templates, or statistics will only be available for a short grace period.
+As a safety net, you may **retrieve** data for a short grace period.
 Please act now to download your data or migrate any assets to Marketing Campaigns.
 {% endwarning %}

+For assistance please [contact our support team](https://support.sendgrid.com/).
+Login to see your contact options.

 Before attempting to migrate your content, please review our [Migration Toolkit](https://sendgrid.com/docs/User_Guide/Legacy_Newsletter//Migration_Tutorials/index.html).
 Then, using our API as described below, you can automate a portion of the process.
 We are giving all of our examples in curl, but the steps should translate to whichever language you used to build your application.